Permanent residence permit in accordance with the Swedish Upper Secondary School Act

 If your application is refused

-If your application for a permanent residence permit is refused, and you do not meet the requirements for a residence permit on other grounds either, you must leave the country.
+If your application for a permanent residence permit is refused, and you do not meet the requirements for a residence permit on other grounds either, you must leave Sweden and the Schengen area.
 If you do not accept this you will find information on how to appeal in the decision.
 You cannot appeal if you are granted a residence permit on other grounds.

 If you previously received a decision on deportation, but were allowed to stay with a residence permit under the so-called new law on upper secondary level studies, for example, the previous decision on deportation will normally apply if your application for a permanent residence permit is refused, which will as a rule mean that you must leave Sweden immediately.
 A case officer will explain to you what applies in your case.